PedroSAndre/DPHDC/Readme.md

 It is also worth emphasizing that DPHDC is designed to be compatible with any SYCL-capable compiler.
 To ensure that DPHDC works with a particular setup, unit tests were developed and are provided with the library.
 These can be executed to ensure that the behaviour of all implemented functionalities is as expected.

 ## Documentation
 Unfortunately, proper documentation for the library is not yet available due to time constraints.
-This should be fixed in the upcoming weeks.

 ## How to compile the library and run the provided classification examples/unit tests
 Currently, DPHDC has only been tested on Ubuntu 20.04 LTS and Ubuntu 22.04 LTS using the Intel DPC++ compiler, although, as mentioned previously, it should be compatible with any SYCL-capable compiler.